Goda’s Slave – Chapter 26: I Am You

 “No.”

-“Then she provoked you?
-She threatened to hurt someone, and so you tried to stop her, but you—” Kanna’s voice was desperate.
-She did not know why, but she felt like it was she who was being accused of some heinous crime.
+“Then you were defending someone else?
+She threatened someone, and so you tried to stop her, but you—” Kanna’s voice was desperate.
+She did not know why, but it felt like it was she who was being accused of some heinous crime.
 She was grasping and grasping.

 And Goda wasn’t helping her to reach.

 No,” Goda said a final time.
-She spun around to face Kanna again.
+She spun around to face Kanna again, her robes twisting in Kanna’s hands.
 The giant’s features were covered in a slick smear of rain or sweat or something else.
-Her shoulders had grown stiff.
 Her jaw had grown so tight that her neck was pulsing with tension.
 “Stop looking for a justification.
 There is none.
-I went into her room and I killed her in her sleep.
 I slit her throat.
-I slaughtered her like an animal.”
+I went into her room while she was asleep and I slaughtered her in her own bed.”

 Goda huffed.
 “You don’t know me, Kanna.”

-After a long, spreading moment where the rain seemed to grow harsher, where the tiny wisps that licked Kanna’s face had started to feel like the points of a hundred needles, Kanna looked up again.
-Her bones were shaking.
-The mirthless smile on the giant’s face made Kanna shrink back further, made her chest tighten with horror.
+After a long, spreading moment where the rain seemed to grow harsher, where the tiny wisps that licked Kanna’s face had started to feel like the points of a hundred needles, Kanna dared to look at her directly.
+The mirthless smile on the giant’s face made her chest seize with horror.

-“You only know this,” Goda said.
-“This is all that’s left of me.
-I’m a cold-blooded killer.”
-Her eyes were narrowed as she peered at Kanna through the dark, but her face had once again become expressionless.
+“You only know this,” Goda continued.
+“This is all that’s left of me: I’m a cold-blooded killer.”
+Her eyes were narrowed as she peered at Kanna through the haze, but her face had once again become expressionless.
 “Days ago, I warned you that the moment you found out, your feelings would waver.
 Has that not come true?
-Now that you see what I am, are you still so eager to lie down with me?
-Do you still want a killer’s hands on you, a killer’s mouth on your mouth?”
+Do you still want my hands on you, knowing what I’ve done?
+Now that you see what I am, are you still so eager to lie down with me, when I could easily kill you the moment you close your eyes?”

-Goda finally took a step forward and she loomed over Kanna in the dark.
+Goda finally approached Kanna, looming over her in the dark.
 The frame of the monster’s shadow blocked out part of the moon.
 Indeed, Kanna could not fight the urge to recoil.
-She stumbled back, nearly slipped into the mud.
+She stumbled, nearly slipping into the mud.

-Kanna opened her mouth to protest even as she stepped back—but then she noticed the thoughts that had been bubbling up in her, the snakes that had been agitated by Goda’s words, and she found that it was true.
-She was questioning who Goda even was.
-She was questioning everything.
-She turned her eyes away, like some hapless prey animal averting its gaze from the monster who was poised to strike.
+Kanna opened her mouth to protest even as she stepped back—but then she noticed the thoughts that had been roiling up inside her, the snakes that had been agitated by Goda’s words.

 “There, you see?
 You see it now?”
 Goda told her.
 “That is what your love is worth.
 It was strong and burning and powerful yesterday, wasn’t it?
 You were willing to jump out of a train for it.
 And now, what is it like?
 What did it take for your love to turn into fear?
 A different story.
-A story that changed your image of me to one you didn’t like.
-A story that was enough to make you forget your direct experience of me and replace it instead with my identity: a killer.”
-Goda reached for her face and grabbed her by the chin.
+A different image for you to project onto me, as if I’m some statue in a temple that you can paint with the colors of your thousand anxieties—something you can wrestle with instead of yourself.
+But this time, the story is true: They made a huge mistake when they punished me—but not because I deserve better.
+I should not be loose out in the world.
+Even this ounce of freedom is far too dangerous.
+I’m a killer—and I will kill more.”
+Because Kanna had averted her eyes to the ground, Goda grabbed her by the chin and forced their gazes to meet.
 “Look at me.
-Stop evading.
-Open your eyes and look the devil right in the face!”
+Look.
+Open your eyes and stare the devil right in the face!”

-Goda only laughed some more.
 “This is your unconditional acceptance, is it?”
 Her tone was mocking.
-“Now now, I’m not blaming you.
-Everyone is like this.
+“Now, I’m not blaming you.
 Everyone has their limits.
-I don’t expect you to accept a murderer, especially one who kills for no reason like I did.
+I don’t expect you to accept a murderer, especially one who kills for the self-serving reasons that I did.
 That would be ludicrous.”

 Still not recovered from the shock, Kanna inched back further, faster.
 She needed space to think.
 She needed to understand what Goda had said, to make sense of it all.
 It simply couldn’t have all been true, it simply…